 Last Updated on

 Water heaters may be installed in many places.
 This is because they are highly versatile.
-You have to employ the right installation technique for the heater you have in mind.
+Use the right installation technique for the heater you have in mind.
 How it sounds to install under sink water heater??

 - 1 Tools and Materials Required